intel-unesp-mcp/infieri2019-session1/README.md

 Traditionally, “Hello World” programs are used to illustrate basic syntax; most of the examples of this session will follow this tradition.
-The following set of activities will show you how to compile trivially simple source codes for native Intel® Xeon Phi™ coprocessor execution.
+The following set of activities will show you how to compile trivially simple source codes for native Intel Xeon Phi coprocessor execution.
 You will also learn how to offload parts of the code or specific function calls of an executable running on the host to the coprocessor, and will have the opportunity to play with simple MPI and OpenMP examples.

 ### 2.1.1 Overview of Vectorization ###

-The VPUs present in the cores of Intel Xeon and Intel® Xeon Phi™ architecture (described in Section 1.2), provides support for execution of vector instructions that operates on a set of data called vector, whereas scalar instructions operate on single data items.
-This is a parallelism know as data-level parallelism.
-The best candidates to explore data parallelism are the loops with independent iterations and with body composed of a few lines.
-The parallelization of an application using data parallelism is a process known as vectorization.
-Compilers support developers explore vectorization in the following ways:
+The Vector Processing Units present in the cores of Intel Xeon and Intel Xeon Phi architecture (described in Section 1.2), provide support for the execution of vector instructions which operates simultaneously on a set of data items known as a vector.
+On the contrary, scalar instructions operate on single data items.
+This kind of parallelism is known as data-level parallelism.
+Considering the source code of an application, the best candidates to explore data parallelism are the loops with independent iterations and with a body composed by a few lines.
+The parallelization process of an application using data parallelism is known as **vectorization**.
+Compilers offer support for developers to explore vectorization in the following ways:

-- Automatic vectorization: the compiler implements heuristics that changes scalar instruction to vector instructions automatically when there is no modification on final results.
+- Automatic vectorization: the compiler implements heuristics that change scalar instructions to vector instructions automatically, but only in cases where there is no modification on the final results.

-- Guided Vectorization: when the compiler is not able to automatically vectorize the code, developer can use pragmas to instruct the compiler about the vectorization.
+- Guided Vectorization: when the compiler is not able to automatically vectorize the source code, the developer can use pragmas to instruct the compiler about the vectorization.

 - Low level vectorization: the developer can use specific compiler libraries to develop vector code.

 ### 2.2 Hands-on Activities ##

-**2.2.1** A development system with Intel® Xeon Phi™ coprocessors must have the Intel software development tools installed, such as compilers, parallelization libraries and performance tuning utilities to support high performance code compilation.
+**2.2.1** A development system with Intel Xeon Phi coprocessors must have the Intel software development tools installed, such as compilers, parallelization libraries and performance tuning utilities to support high performance code compilation.
 That said, before compiling and